Skip to main content

 Part D appeals can be filed by the member, the member's representative, or the prescriber.
 The data field has to reflect who actually filed.
 Plans sometimes default to “member” when prescriber-initiated appeals are common in PA cases.
 The misclassification doesn't usually trigger IDS by itself, but it causes inconsistencies that auditors investigate.

-Every RD should trace back to a CD in Table 1.
+Every RD should trace back to a CD, CDER, or PYMT_D in Tables 1, 2, or 3.
 The case ID field is what CMS uses to make that link.
-If the PBM assigns a new case ID at the appeal stage and doesn't carry the original CD ID forward, the appeal floats with no parent record.
+If the PBM assigns a new case ID at the appeal stage and doesn't carry the original ID forward, the appeal floats with no parent record.
 That's a cross-table consistency failure.

 This table answers the question CMS most cares about: when the plan approved the drug, did the member actually get it?
 Effectuations are where many plans look strong on paper and weak in practice, because the timing data lives in the PBM's claim adjudication system and not in the UM platform that processed the determination.